siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 2A\cos(kx),
 $$

-so the recovered density is
+so the recovered energy density is

 $$
 u(x)